Schanuel's conjecture: Related conjectures and results

-As stated above, the decidability of exp follows from the real version of Schanuel's conjecture which is as follows:
+Although ostensibly a problem in number theory, Schanuel's conjecture has implications in model theory as well.
+Angus Macintyre and Alex Wilkie, for example, proved that the theory of the real field with exponentiation, $\mathbb{R}$exp, is decidable provided Schanuel's conjecture is true.
+In fact, to prove this result, they only needed the real version of the conjecture, which is as follows:

-Suppose x1,...,xn are real numbers and the transcendence degree of the field (x1,...,xn, exp(x1),...,exp(xn)) is strictly less than n, then there are integers m1,...,mn, not all zero, such that m1x1 +...+ mnxn = 0.
+This would be a positive solution to Tarski's exponential function problem.

 A related conjecture called the uniform real Schanuel's conjecture essentially says the same but puts a bound on the integers mi.
 The uniform real version of the conjecture is equivalent to the standard real version.
 Macintyre and Wilkie showed that a consequence of Schanuel's conjecture, which they dubbed the Weak Schanuel's conjecture, was equivalent to the decidability of $\mathbb{R}$exp.
 This conjecture states that there is a computable upper bound on the norm of non-singular solutions to systems of exponential polynomials; this is, non-obviously, a consequence of Schanuel's conjecture for the reals.

 It is also known that Schanuel's conjecture would be a consequence of conjectural results in the theory of motives.
 In this setting Grothendieck's period conjecture for an abelian variety A states that the transcendence degree of its period matrix is the same as the dimension of the associated Mumford–Tate group, and what is known by work of Pierre Deligne is that the dimension is an upper bound for the transcendence degree.
 Bertolin has shown how a generalised period conjecture includes Schanuel's conjecture.

 Zilber's pseudo-exponentiation

-While a proof of Schanuel's conjecture seems a long way off, connections with model theory have prompted a surge of research on the conjecture.
+While a proof of Schanuel's conjecture seems a long way off, as reviewed by Michel Waldschmidt in the year 2000, connections with model theory have prompted a surge of research on the conjecture.